FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA)

 •To the Student

-•To anyone if the university has obtained the prior written consent of the student
+•To anyone if the college has obtained the prior written consent of the student

 •To school officials who have a legitimate educational interest in the records (see previous definitions).